Kenneth Nichols: Early life

 Kenneth David Nichols was born on 13 November 1907 in West Park, Ohio, which later became part of Cleveland, Ohio, one of four children of Wilbur L. Nichols and his wife Minnie May Colbrunn.
 He graduated fifth in his class at the United States Military Academy at West Point in 1929 and was commissioned as a second lieutenant in the United States Army Corps of Engineers.
 In 1929, Nichols went to Nicaragua as part of an expedition led by Lieutenant Colonel Daniel I. Sultan whose purpose was to conduct a survey for the Inter-Oceanic Nicaragua Canal.
-A fellow officer in the expedition, who would later figure prominently in Nichols' career, was First Lieutenant Leslie Groves.
+A fellow officer in the expedition, who would later figure prominently in Nichols's career, was First Lieutenant Leslie Groves.
 For his service on the expedition, Nichols was awarded the Nicaraguan Medal of Merit "for exceptional service rendered [to] the Republic of Nicaragua."

 Nichols returned to the United States in 1931 and went to Cornell University, where he received a bachelor's degree in civil engineering.
 He became assistant to the Director of the Waterways Experiment Station in Vicksburg, Mississippi, in June 1932.
 In August he continued his studies at Cornell, where he completed his master's degree in civil engineering on 10 June 1933.

 While at Cornell he married Jacqueline (Jackie) Darrieulat.
 Their marriage produced a daughter (Jan) and a son (David).

 He returned to the Waterways Experiment Station in 1933.
 The next year he received a fellowship awarded by the Institute of International Education to study European Hydraulic Research Methods for a year at the Technische Hochschule in Berlin.
 While there he was promoted to first lieutenant on 1 October 1934.
 The thesis he wrote won an American Society of Civil Engineers award.
 On returning to the United States he received another one-year posting to the Waterways Experiment Station.
 From September 1936 to June 1937 he was a student officer at Fort Belvoir, Virginia.
 He then became a student again, using his Technische Hochschule thesis as the basis for a Doctor of Philosophy degree from the State University of Iowa.
 He became an instructor at West Point in August 1937, where he was promoted to captain on 13 June 1939.